A-S620/rabbit-holes/_holes/Hafiz.md

 slug: hafiz
 connected_holes: []
 ---
-> Hafiz (Shams-ud-din Muhammad) is one of the greatest persian poets from the 13th Centuary.
+> Hafiz (Shams-ud-din Muhammad) is one of the greatest Persian poets from the 13th Century.

 # First Impressions